garden-io/garden/docs/examples/demo-project.md

 garden test
 ```

-Notice also that the integration test depends on the `backend` being deployed.
+Notice also that the integration test depends on both the updated `frontend` and `backend` being deployed.

 The entire module config should now look like this: